maxwellgriffith345/LoadForecast/README.md

   - Launch on google cloud run
 - simple monitoring/drift check idea — even just logging predicted vs. actual after the fact shows production maturity
 - Streamlit dashboard to visualize forecasts
+- Previous days for released by Gridstatus at aprox 5pm the day after
+  - need to retrain the model to predict 48 steps keeping the last 24
+  - previous day D-1 actual load is released at 6pm on day D we want to forecast day D+1
+  - we want the most accurate "previous window" to make predictions
+  - adjust training window size and use "gap" in forecaster
+1. Run every day at 6pm
+2. Pull latest actual load from gridstatus
+3. Pull weather data and create exogenous variables
+4. create forecast
+5. serve it somehow?? put it somewhere? - add it to a database to store all the predictions?